 ✔️Slice meat into quarter-sized pieces to ensure it cooks quickly.

 ✔️Control grease.
-If serving sausage and veggies over pasta, keep in mind that baked Italian sausage generates some excess oil, which can help flavor the pasta.
+If serving baked Italian sausage with peppers and tomatoes over pasta, keep in mind that baked Italian sausage generates some excess oil, which can help flavor the pasta.
 But if it's too much grease for you, you can scoop your sausage/veggies onto a paper towel before topping the pasta.

 ✔️Flip sausage and veggies halfway through cooking to ensure all sides have a crispy, brown finish.